We actively support and encourage industry disclosure of security vulnerabilities.

 Software version Information disclosure warnings

-We often get false positive reports of vulnerabilities based on information disclosure data being available. we patch all our servers and software on a regular basis, so these types of issues are more about perception that actual vulnerabilities.
+We often get false positive reports of vulnerabilities based on information disclosure data being available. we patch all our servers and software on a regular basis, so these types of issues are more about perception than actual vulnerabilities.

 The New Zealand Internet Task Force (NZITF) has released guidelines on how New Zealanders and NZ companies can implement coordinated disclosure.